adrielklein/test-site/_posts/2016-07-31-up-the-rockies.markdown

 ![Quake lake](https://scontent.fsnc1-2.fna.fbcdn.net/t31.0-8/q82/p960x960/15110367_10207827561947211_8977523391749054029_o.jpg)

-As you might notice, there are dead trees rising up from the lake.
-You might be asking yourself: Why were the trees growing from the bottom of a lake to begin with?
+As evident by the photo, there are dead trees rising up from the lake.
+The question is: Why were the trees were growing from the bottom of a lake to begin with?

 As it turns out, these trees didn't initially start growing from the lake, but grew as regular trees on dry land next to a river.
 However, that soon changed on a quiet summer night in 1959 when [an unexpected earthquake](https://en.wikipedia.org/wiki/1959_Hebgen_Lake_earthquake) shook the earth so hard that 80 million tons of land came crashing down from the nearby mountains into the river.